I am a human, and . . .

 Social Relationships: The Power of Weak Ties

-Dealing with Dark Triad Disposition
+Dealing with Dark Triad Dispositions

 If you've been a victim of people with DT traits, you may feel that something is wrong with you and that if you were more careful, intelligent, bright, and competent or just did the right things, the situation would be better.
 You end up feeling like it's all your fault, which can cause guilt, depression, self-loathing or other self-destructive feelings.
-They don't see anything wrong with their conduct and behaviour.
-The fact that you, the victim, are so upset or feel terrible is simply proof that you're wrong and they are right.

 Unemployed and Feeling Defeated?

 It’s easy to feel overwhelmed by uncertainty about how your finances will recover or when you can find work.
 It’s important to know we’re not alone; thousands of other people face the same insecurities nowadays.
-Here are some guidelines that could help you cope with the stress of losing a job and dealing with an uncertain future.

 Conversational Receptiveness